 12 panel drug test kit

-This fully integrated 12 panel drug test kit with its advanced design, not only detects some of the most abused drugs like Fentanyl, but it also tests for alcohol up to eighty (80) hours in the past!
-This rapid no-step urine test detects twelve (12) of the most commonly abused prescription and illicit drugs including EtG alcohol simultaneously.
+This fully integrated urine test device with its advanced design, not only detects some of the most abused drugs like Fentanyl, but it also detects for alcohol up to eighty (80) hours in the past!
+This rapid no-step urine analysis detects twelve (12) of the most commonly abused prescription and illicit drugs including EtG alcohol simultaneously.

-Drugs screened: Amphetamines, Barbiturates, Buprenorphine, Benzodiazepines, Cocaine, Fentanyl, Methamphetamine, Methadone, Opiates, Oxycodone, Marijuana and EtG Alcohol.
-Ethyl Glucuronide (EtG) test yields a positive result when the concentration of Ethyl Glucuronide in urine exceeds 300 ng/mL.
+Drugs screened: Amphetamines, Barbiturates, Buprenorphine, Benzodiazepines, Cocaine, Fentanyl, Methamphetamine, Methadone, Opiates, Oxycodone, Marijuana, and EtG Alcohol.
+Ethyl Glucuronide (EtG) analysis yields a positive result when the concentration of Ethyl Glucuronide in urine exceeds 300 ng/mL.

-It boasts a +95% accuracy result with absolute cut-off levels ensuring consistency with every test.
-It detects eight prescription drugs, two street drugs and EtG alcohol which makes it ideal for many applications.
+It boasts a +95% accuracy result with absolute cut-off levels ensuring consistency with every analysis.
+It detects eight prescription drugs, two street drugs, and alcohol which makes it ideal for many situations.

 Features of the 12 panel drug test kit:

-- Packed in 25 individually sealed tests per box
+- Packed in 25 individually sealed kits per box

 - Simple to administer